 - Cheese: Use shredded cheddar, Monterey jack, Colby, or a combination of cheeses.

 How to Make Chicken Enchiladas

 - Do NOT put enchilada sauce in the bottom of the baking dish.
 Most recipes call for covering the bottom of the pan with enchilada sauce.
 However, this will cause the bottom of the enchiladas to steam in the sauce, causing the tortillas to soak up the sauce and get really soggy.
 Instead, just cover the top of the enchiladas with the sauce.
-You will have all the flavor–just no mushy tortillas.
+You will have all the flavor--just no mushy tortillas.

 - Do NOT cover enchiladas with foil when baking.
 Again, this will cause your enchiladas to steam in the sauce and can result in soggy enchiladas.
-There is no need to cover with foil.
-Unless you are baking from frozen, then you will need to keep covered for part of the baking time so that enchiladas will cook through before drying out.
+There is no need to cover it with foil.
+Unless you are baking from frozen, then you will need to keep them covered for part of the baking time so that enchiladas will cook through before drying out.

 And now be prepared to enjoy enchiladas that are a bit crispy, a bit soft, and absolutely PERFECT!

 You can opt to assemble these enchiladas up to 48 hours in advance before baking.
 Simply roll the enchiladas and place them into a greased pan.
 Cover with foil and place in the fridge for up to 48 hours.
 When ready to serve, remove from the fridge while preheating the oven.
 Remove the foil.
 Cover with enchilada sauce and cheese and bake at 350 degrees for 30-35 minutes or until warmed through.